The Inpui (Kabui)Naga

 The desecration of social meaning, fluidity, and continual mobility of ideas and culture is a challenge for any tribal society.
 Over the last decades, there has been a resurgence of activity within the community to reaffirm the identity.
 Identity and culture remain central to the present generation but this enthusiasm is yet to be converted into positive movement whether be in art dance, language, dress, oral tradition, history, etc instead it seems to be moving in the opposite direction.
 Kinship and clan system space is occupied as an extension of group membership; social identity was not necessarily based on territory.
 The Conservative force that seeks the preservation of existing social order is weak.
 Religion has been in many ways instrumental in spreading ideas that undermine established ways of thinking and social system, leaving little room for the culture to grow.

-The intervention of government in cultural affairs is limited due to a weak civil society.
+The intervention of the government in cultural affairs is limited due to a weak civil society.
 The government can support civil society but it is not wholly responsible for the preservation and promotion of tribal culture.
 The society holds key to it.
-The emergence of new norms define by western culture and values have threatened the very existence of tribal culture.
+The emergence of new norms defined by western culture and values have threatened the very existence of tribal culture.
 Social insecurity is also on the rise due to the conflict between the new and the old generation, as the generation gap widens there is little or no acceptance and recognition for the emerging values.
 But this once fiercely guarded tradition is slowly losing ground.

-Cultural revivalist movement is not visible except for some social gatherings which only act as a platform to showcase culture and tradition and not live it out in everyday conduct.
+The cultural revivalist movement is not visible except for some social gatherings which only act as a platform to showcase culture and tradition and not live it out in everyday conduct.
 The pressure on local culture and tradition has not been responded to effectively by any social organization.
 With little awakening from within the society, the government or other civil society organizations have not responded as well.
 The lack of quality education and unemployment has also hampered this growth.
 There is an urgent need for family planning and this requires the intervention of NGOs in the health sector with an effective counseling mechanism.

 The area so far has a stable population but this socio-economic dynamic is changing very fast and will become a real challenge without proper planning.
 The rapid population growth has to be corroborated with employment opportunities, improved health, and education.
 The change in customary practices caused pressure on land available for subsistence farming.
 The increase in cash crop cultivation adds to this pressure.
-There is so far no known threat caused by climate change affecting soil or rainfall pattern.
+There is so far no known threat caused by climate change affecting soil or rainfall patterns.
 In order to fully exploit the resources sustainably, regulation is a must as this small hilly terrain is vulnerable to human interference and natural calamities.

 As seen above, there is an improvement in transport and communication but the road connecting Noney to Haochong Sub Divison is still in a very pathetic condition with no blacktopping and the road cannot be considered as an all weathered road.
 Likewise, mobile phone and internet connectivity have improved but need further expansion and upgrading.
 The challenges that are before us need wider awareness and only collective responsibility will usher in the desired change.